o-az/workers-graphql/README.md

 To find out how long the cache is set to, search for `@cacheControl` in [./src/graphql.ts](./src/graphql.ts).

-To try this, visit [workers-graphql.evm.workers.dev/graphql?query=%7B+slow+%7D](https://workers-graphql.evm.workers.dev/graphql?query=%7B+slow+%7D) in the browser, run the query, notice the slowness, and then run it again a few times to see the cache in action.
+To try this, visit [workers-graphql.evm.workers.dev/graphql?query=%7B+slow+%7D](https://workers-graphql.evm.workers.dev/graphql?query=%7B+slow+%7D) in the browser.

+Run the query, notice the slowness, and then run it again a few times to see the cache in action.